Angular Triplet Loss-based Camera Network for ReID: Experiments

 \subsection{Datasets}

-\mynet\ is evaluated against 3 widely used ReID datasets: Market1501~\cite{zheng2015scalable}, DukeMTMC-ReID~\cite{Zheng_2017_ICCV} and CUHK03~\cite{li2014deepreid}, in which the first 2 datasets are large and the last one is relatively small.
-The number of cameras varies across different datasets.
-Table~\ref{table:datasets} presents the details of the datasets.

-\textbf{Market1501} contains 32,688 images of 1,501 person identities, captured by 6 cameras (5 high-resolution cameras, and 1 low-resolution camera).
+\mynet\ is evaluated against 2 widely used ReID datasets: Market1501~\cite{zheng2015scalable} and DukeMTMC~\cite{Zheng_2017_ICCV}.
+The number of cameras and many other metrics vary across the datasets as illustrated in Table~\ref{table:datasets}.
+Market1501 contains 32,688 images of 1,501 person identities, captured by 6 cameras (5 high-resolution cameras, and 1 low-resolution camera).
 There are 751 identities for training and 750 for testing, 19,732 gallery images and 12,936 training images detected by DPM~\cite{felzenszwalb2008discriminatively}, and 3,368 manually cropped query images.

-\textbf{DukeMTMC-ReID} consists of 1,404 identities captured by 8 cameras.
+DukeMTMC consists of 1,404 identities captured by 8 cameras.
 All the 36,411 bounding boxes are manually labeled.
-The evaluation protocol in Zheng~\etal~\cite{Zheng_2017_ICCV} is adopted in our experiments, 16,522 images of 702 identities in the training set, 700 identities in the testing set, with 17,661 images in the gallery and 2,228 images for query.
+The evaluation protocol in~\cite{Zheng_2017_ICCV} is adopted in our experiments: 16,522 images of 702 identities in the training set, 700 identities in the testing set, with 17,661 images in the gallery and 2,228 images for query.

-\textbf{CUHK03} is another dataset captured by 5 pairs cameras, including 1,467 identities, and each identity is observed by two disjoint camera views.
-The bounding boxes are detected in two ways: manually cropped (labeled) and DPM-detected (detected).
-We focus on the results of the labeled ones, but also report the results of the detected ones.
-The training and testing protocol for CUHK03 following Zhong~\etal~\cite{zhong2017re} is adopted in our experiments.
-For the labeled ones, there are 767 identities with 7,368 images in the training set, and 700 identities in the testing set with 1,400 images for query and 5,328 images for gallery.
-For the detected ones, 767 identities with 7,365 images are in the training set, and 700 identities in the testing set with 1,400 images for query and 5,332 images for gallery.